sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 - Do something weird: `XMLHttpRequest`, `DatePickerIOS`, `HTMLHRElement`;
 - Normalize the words: `WebIos`, `HtmlHrElement`.

 Unfortunately, the most readable approach, normalization, seems to be the least popular.
-Since we can’t use spaces in names, it can be hard to separate words: `WebiOS` could be read as “webi os” instead of “web ios”, and it takes extra time to read it right.
-Such names also don’t work well with code spell checkers: they mark “webi” and “htmlhr” as incorrect words.
+Since we can’t use spaces in names, it can be hard to separate words: `WebiOS` could be read as `webi os` instead of `web ios`, and it takes extra time to read it right.
+Such names also don’t work well with code spell checkers: they mark `webi` and `htmlhr` as incorrect words.

 <!-- cspell:enable -->